akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapError.md

 ## Description

-While similar to `recover` this stage can be used to transform an error signal to a different one *without* logging it as an error in the process.
+While similar to `recover` this operators can be used to transform an error signal to a different one *without* logging it as an error in the process.
 So in that sense it is NOT exactly equivalent to `recover(t => throw t2)` since recover would log the `t2` error.

 Since the underlying failure signal onError arrives out-of-band, it might jump over existing elements.
-This stage can recover the failure signal, but not the skipped elements, which will be dropped.
+This operators can recover the failure signal, but not the skipped elements, which will be dropped.

 Similarily to `recover` throwing an exception inside `mapError` _will_ be logged on ERROR level automatically.